Keyword cannibalization can negatively impact your website’s organic search performance.

 We’re doing this for two Backlinko articles, which both rank for the keyword “backlinks.”

-With the goal of getting the featured snippet, we’re cleaning up the internal linking structure to strengthen each page’s authority,
+To achieve the featured snippet, we’re optimizing the internal linking structure to enhance each page’s authority.

 And we’re revising the content to target different search intents on both pages.